 Is One Day in Split, Croatia Enough?
 Here’s Where to Go

-One of the most popular destinations in Croatia, there are plenty of things to do in Split, and it makes for a great starting point to explore the region.
+One of the most popular destinations in Croatia, there are plenty of things to do in Split, and it makes for a great starting point or a base to explore the region.
 But if you are short on time, you might rightly ask the question if one day in Split is enough.
 It will definitely provide a great overview and to help you out further, here is an example of a Split itinerary for a day trip.

 Table of Contents